FOREX-Sterling slumps on dovish inflation report; euro holds gains vs dollar

 “(The pound) had been the cat’s meow up until this morning’s employment numbers and BOE inflation report.
 The market was clearly positioned for a more aggressive MPC (Monetary Policy Committee) and they didn’t get that,” said Lane Newman, director of foreign exchange for ING Capital Markets.

-The euro held modest gains against the dollar while slumping to a 2-1/2 month trough versus the yen, despite the aid of steady purchases by Asian central banks keen to curb the strength of their own currencies.
+The euro held modest gains against the dollar while slumping to a 2-1/2 month trough against the yen, despite being helped by steady purchases by Asian central banks keen to curb the strength of their own currencies.

 Central bank interventions such as those by South Korea and China have stemmed the euro’s losses in the face of growing expectations the European Central Bank will loosen monetary policy in June in an effort to stem deflationary pressures.

-The International Monetary Fund’s chief economist put a 25 percent chance on the euro zone slipping into deflation by the end of 2015.

-“It is a sell into the rally for the euro/dollar on the assumption that the ECB goes for negatives rates and that reverse managers will be looking to reduce some of their euro-cash exposure to avoid deposits in negative interest rates,” said Sebastian Galy, senior currency strategist at Societe Generale.
+“It is a sell into the rally for the euro/dollar on the assumption that the ECB goes for negatives rates and that reverse managers will be looking to reduce some of their euro-cash exposure to avoid deposits in negative interest rates,” said Sebastian Galy, senior currency strategist at Societe Generale in New York.

 Reuters on Wednesday quoted sources as saying the ECB was preparing a package of policy options for its June meeting, including cuts in all its interest rates and targeted measures aimed at boosting lending to small- and mid-sized firms.

-Unexpectedly higher U.S. producer price inflation in April, the largest increase in 1-1/2 years, caused some short-lived dollar buying.
+Unexpectedly higher U.S. producer price inflation data for April, the largest increase in 1-1/2 years, caused some short-lived dollar buying.

-In the report, the BoE noted sterling’s appreciation was putting downward pressure on inflation.
-(Additional reporting by Patrick Graham and Anirban Nag in London, Ian Chua in Sydney and Masayuki Kitano in Singapore; Editing by Paul Simao and Chris Reese)
+In the report, the BoE noted that sterling appreciation was putting downward pressure on inflation.
+(Additional reporting by Patrick Graham and Anirban Nag in London, Ian Chua in Sydney and Masayuki Kitano in Singapore; Editing by Paul Simao)